 Cons

-- At 4.4 pounds, this is heavier than most Chromebooks.
+- Weight: At 4.4 pounds, it is noticeably heavier than other models on this list.

 Product Specs